-In this Raspberry Pi pressure pad tutorial, I will go through the steps of connecting a pressure pad to the Pi.
+In this Raspberry Pi pressure pad tutorial, I will go through the steps of connecting a force sensitive resistor to the Pi.

-There are many uses for using a pressure pad such as detecting when someone sits down or places pressure on a specific part of an object.
+There are many uses for a pressure pad, such as detecting when someone sits down or places pressure on a specific part of an object.
 It is a pretty great sensor to make use of in IoT projects and more.

-In this tutorial we only go through the steps of hooking the pad, so you can detect if enough pressure has been applied or not.
+In this tutorial, we go through the steps of connecting the force sensitive resistor, so you can detect if enough pressure has been applied or not.
 We will also go through methods to receive variable values by using a capacitor or an analog to digital converter (ADC).

 The third design that I make use of in this tutorial uses an ADC.
-Just like the capacitor by using an ADC, we will be able to get variable values from the pressure pad.
-Perfect if you’re programming something that does something at different pressure points.
+By using an ADC, we will be able to get variable values from the pressure pad.
+Perfect if you’re programming software that does something at different pressure points.